SK11GS/Builders-Glitch/Usecases/US4-hiringmanager-account.md

-# Use case - Hiring manager account setup
+# Use case - Hiring manager account signup

 This use case is about company signup and adding hiring managers to a company profile.